ROUND in Excel

 |=ROUND (A2,0)||107||The number in A2 is rounded to the nearest integer.|

 |=ROUND (A2,-1)||110||The number in A2 is rounded to the nearest multiple of 10.|

 |=ROUND (A2-2)||100||The number in A2 is rounded to the nearest multiple of 100.|

 How to Open the ROUND Function in Excel?

 - You can simply enter the desired ROUND formula in the required cell to attain a return value on the argument.

 - After clicking the Math & Trig option, select ROUND.
-The ROUND formula in Excel dialogue box will open as shown below.
+The ROUND formula in the Excel dialogue box will open, as shown below.

 How to Use ROUND Function in Excel with Examples

-Let’s look below at some of the examples of ROUND function in Excel.
-These examples will help you in exploring the use of ROUND function in Excel.
+Let’s look below at some of the examples of the ROUND formula in Excel.
+These examples will help you in exploring the use of the ROUND function.

 When the ROUND formula for Excel written is =ROUND (A1, 0)